astropy/astropy-APEs/APE14.rst

 (the typical usage of *pixel*) - it includes one-dimensional (e.g., spectral axes), or more-than-2-dimensional (e.g., data cubes).
 Similarly *world* in this context is a generalized concept of any sort of physical coordinate used in the data.
-Exactly what that physical interpretation is is not specified in the concept of WCS.
+The precise physical interpretation is not specified in the concept of WCS.
 For the purposes of this APE, *world* could even be an intermediate state of knowledge.
-E.g., for the unity transformation the world coordinate *is* the pixel coordinate, for example if no calibration information has yet been determined.
+E.g., for the unity transformation the world coordinate *is* the pixel coordinate, for example, if no calibration information has yet been determined.
 But some sense of direction and a language for the physical type and representation of a world coordinate needs to be conveyed in any practical implementation of WCS.
-A common understanding of how to convey that information, and represent it in Python, is the primary subject of this APE.
+A common understanding of how to convey that information and represent it in Python is the primary subject of this APE.

 Scope